RIKEN-RCCS/lens3/doc/design.md

 # Design of Lenticularis-S3

-This book is a design document of Lenticularis-S3.
+This is a design document of Lenticularis-S3.

 [TOC]